 Once the QDRO is completed, what rights does the former spouse have?

-A former spouse has the right to receive plan information and materials to understand the benefits the former spouse will be receiving to make informed decisions on how he or she will receive benefits.
+A former spouse has the right to receive plan information and materials.
+This will help them understand the benefits they will receive.
+In turn, this helps them make informed decisions on how to receive benefits.

 How long will it take to hear from the plan after it receives the QDRO?

-Generally, the former spouse should expect to receive plan information and/or a distribution package within 30 to 60 days following the plan’s final approval of the QDRO.
-Since each plan has different administrative policies there is no perfect answer to this question.
+Plan information or a distribution package should be received within 30 to 60 days of the plan’s final approval of the QDRO.
+Since each plan has different administrative policies, however, there is no perfect answer to this question.